What motivates you?

 But that leads into a far deeper investigation of the many levels of valence and motivation within us, and the many levels of synergy, conflict, and arbitrage that happens between them.

-I’m really not all that confident about what exactly what motivates me in any particular context, and there are a few lead contenders that are usually well up there in contribution rankings:
+I’m really not all that confident about exactly what motivates me in any particular context, and there are a few lead contenders that are usually well up there in contribution rankings:

 a sense of justice (and injustice);